matthewb66/bd_scan_yocto/README.md

                            downloaded (usually poky/build/downloads)
      --rpm_dir RPM_DIR     Download directory where rpm packages are downloaded (usually poky/build/tmp/deploy/rpm/<ARCH>)
-     --debug               DEBUG mode - skip various checks
+     --debug               DEBUG mode - add debug messages to the console log

-The script will use the invocation folder as the Yocto project folder (e.g. yocto_zeus/poky) by default.
+The script needs to be executed in the Yocto project folder (e.g. `yocto_zeus/poky`) where the OE initialisation script is located (`oe-init-build-env` by default).

 The `--project` and `--version` options are required to define the Black Duck project and version names.

+The Yocto target should be specified using for example `--target core-image-sato`, although the default value (core-image-sato) will be used if not specified.

-The Yocto target and machine values are required to locate the manifest and cve\_check log files and will be extracted from the Bitbake environment automatically, but the `--target` and `--machine` options can be used to specify these manually.
+The machine (architecture) will be extracted from the Bitbake environment automatically, but the `--machine` option can be used to specify manually.

 The most recent Bitbake output manifest file (located in the `build/tmp/deploy/licenses/<image>-<target>-<datetime>/license.manifest` file) will be located automatically.
 Use the `--manifest` option to specify the manifest file manually.